-Overall, the Board considers the Annual Report a thorough and accurate presentation of the performance of the Kaiser arbitration system for the year.
-Even though familiar with the key performance measures that are regularly monitored at quarterly meetings, Board members found it valuable to "take a step back" and survey the aggregated data for the full year, with related analyses and comparisons to prior years.
-In doing so, one gains a comprehensive picture of how the arbitration system is functioning.
+Overall, the Board considers the Annual Report a thorough and accurate presentation of the performance of the Kaiser Arbitration system for the 2016 year.
+Even though familiar with the key performance measures that are regularly monitored at quarterly meetings, Board members found it valuable to "take a step back" and survey the aggregated data for the full year, with related analyses and comparisons to prior years and, in doing so, gained a comprehensive picture of how the arbitration system is functioning.

-In its review, the Board paid special attention to the Report Summary since it is the most widely read section of the document.
-It must compress the most salient information about the arbitration system in just a few pages.
-Moreover, the Summary serves as a helpful outlineguide to the detailed narrative text of the report and its exhibits.
-The Board considers the Summary an excellent distillation of the report's findings.
+In its review, the Board paid special attention to the Report Summary, since it compresses the most salient information about the function of the arbitration system during the year, and also serves as a helpful guide to the detailed narrative text of the report and its exhibits.